kailash-manasarovar/statement/docs/timeline/2024/june.md

 - One morning at East Finchley tube station while handing out leaflets, I see an old friend from the time the Tottenham rape-gang got hold of me in 1989, Geetha.
 - Her mother and her mother's boyfriend Colin had been staunch members of the Labour Party in East Finchley.
-- She's never been my friend - she bullied me horribly on three different occasions, the first time in 1980, and again viciously after the rape-gang attacks in which she wasn't targeted - I assume because she's black and they were predominantly black gangs.
+- She's never been my friend - she bullied me horribly on three different occasions; the first time in 1980, and again viciously after the rape-gang attacks in which she wasn't targeted - I assume because she's black and they were predominantly black gangs.
 - I wondered if the original bullying when I was really small had been brought about by parents and guardians angry with my dad about something.
 - I'm happy to see her in any case.
 - She doesn't have anything nice to say to me.